tommarien/blog/source/_posts/2020-02-10-outsource-that-data-testid.md

 date: 2020-02-10 15:05:28
 ---

-A common approach in **React Testing Library** is to add a [`data-testid`](https://testing-library.com/docs/dom-testing-library/api-queries#bytestid) attribute on the element.
+In **React Testing Library**, the recommended way, after the other queries don't work for your use-case, is to add a [`data-testid`](https://testing-library.com/docs/dom-testing-library/api-queries#bytestid) attribute on the element.

-This works brilliantly for all baked-in React HTML components, for instance:
+This works for all baked-in React HTML components, for instance on a `<div/>`:

 ```jsx
 import React from "react";